robola-dev/robola/README.md

 # Load a model with the default port (9527)
 robola serve /path/to/model.xml

+# Bootstrap a blank scene and launch the server (path is created from the built-in template before serving)
+robola serve --new /path/to/new_scene.xml

 # Use a custom port
 robola serve /path/to/model.xml --port 9000